iFun/Notes/PHIL145/README.md

 - History of Climate & temp
   - __early 1800s: Joseph Fourier found out__
-  - plant should be colder than it is from radiation in and out
+  - plant should be colder than it is from infrared radiation in and out
   - gas in the atmosphere is holding to the heat
   - __mid 180ss: John Tyndall__
-  -  CO2, methane, N2o, H2o vapours absorbs radiation-> make plant warmer
+  -  CO2, methane, N2o, H2o vapours absorbs infrared radiation-> make plant warmer
   - i.e. greenhouse but very small amount in the air so should not account of for make plant warmer
   - __late 1800 Svante Arrhenius
   - recognized positive feedbacks loop(slight rise in co2 蝴蝶效应 最后产生的能量巨大)